kbogg/splitSURVEY/README.md

-# splitSURVEY - A tool for trimming subbottom profiler data
+# splitSURVEY - A tool for managing/cleaning/trimming subbottom profiler data

 splitSURVEY is an interactive tool made to let you split subbottom profiler data (or any other SEG-Y files) at locations picked from the navigation.
 The tool reads an entire folder of SEG-Y data and plots the navigation from all the headers.
-From here the user can pick points along the navigation to break the data into line files.
+From here the user can select points along the navigation to break the data into line files.
 This makes it easier to create lines that correspond with the navigation of the survey, and can also be used to trim unwanted data from the dataset or create composite lines with other surveys.

-The code is functional but there are likely a number of things that could be improved or tidied up - so feedback welcomed!
+The code is functional but there are likely a number of things that could be improved or tidied up - so feedback is welcomed!
 There are a few features that I would like to add in the future, that are not implemented yet:

 - Editable preferences window for changing projection, sample rate settings, export settings, etc.
 - Different picking modes